FIFA files criminal complaint against Blatter over museum

 “It is high time that world football had a meeting place for its millions of fans,” Blatter said then of a museum originally to be built underground next to FIFA’s headquarters on a wooded hillside above the city.

+When the museum formally opened on Feb.
+28, 2016 it was a first public duty for the new FIFA president, Gianni Infantino, who had been elected two days earlier.

+Blatter did not attend the ceremony and had begun serving a ban from soccer by FIFA’s ethics committee after Swiss authorities revealed the Platini payment in September 2015.
+The ban expires next October when Blatter will be 85.

-FIFA said on Tuesday files on the museum project would be sent to its ethics investigators.
+FIFA said on Tuesday its files on the museum project will be sent to ethics investigators.

-The complaint filed by FIFA against Blatter is the latest act in a busy year in criminal investigations linked to soccer’s governing body.
+The complaint filed against Blatter is the latest act in a busy year in criminal investigations linked to FIFA.

-Several criminal complaints were filed anonymously against Blatter’s successor, Gianni Infantino, and Switzerland’s attorney general, Michael Lauber, about three meetings they had in 2016 and 2017.
-Lauber was forced from office in the fallout including misleading an oversight panel.
+Several criminal complaints were filed anonymously against Infantino and Switzerland’s attorney general, Michael Lauber, about three meetings they had in 2016 and 2017.
+Lauber was forced from office in the fallout including misleading a committee overseeing his work.

 A special prosecutor appointed to examine the meetings recommended this month that Infantino be investigated for using a private jet on FIFA business in 2017.